provenance-io/docs/ecosystem/financial-services-blockchain/token-economics.md

 ## Provenance Blockchain Consensus Method

-Provenance Blockchain blockchain uses the Tendermint consensus mechanism.
+Provenance Blockchain uses the Tendermint consensus mechanism.
 This relies on a set of validators that are responsible for committing new blocks to the chain.
 These Validators participate in the consensus protocol by broadcasting votes which contain cryptographic signatures signed by each validator's private key.
 Validators:

 * Are full blockchain nodes
 * Vote on blockchain network governance proposals